The Context Switching Problem You're Living With

 My dad worked as a precision sheet metal mechanic.
 His blueprints weren't in an office—they were taped to his workbench.
 When something didn't match, he updated the drawing on the spot.
 Nobody repeated his mistakes.

 Developers are the same.
-When Jira tickets live in a browser tab you have to hunt for, they never get updated.
-But put those same tickets in the IDE, right next to the code?
+When issues live in a browser tab you have to hunt for, they never get updated.
+But put those same issues in the IDE, right next to the code?
 They stay current because updating them becomes effortless.

 The closer your plan lives to the work, the more accurate it stays.